 parentheses, command files may contain lines that define variables,

-Besides listing variables, macros, key tables, and bindings, the above commands also create lines that report that a particular command or subroutine written in Epsilon's EEL extension language exists.
-These lines give the name, but not the definition, because command files can't define EEL functions.
-When Epsilon sees a line like that, it makes sure that a command or subroutine with the given name exists.
+Besides listing variables, macros, key tables, and bindings, commands like list-all also create lines that report that a particular command or subroutine written in Epsilon's EEL extension language exists.
+These lines give the name, but not the definition, since these are normally defined in a separate .e file.
+Typically, an earlier line in the file will have loaded the .e file that defined the command.
+When Epsilon reads a command line and encounters a line giving the name of a command or EEL subroutine, it simply checks to make sure that a command or subroutine with the given name exists.
 If not, it reports an error.
 Epsilon does the same thing with variables that have complicated types (pointers or structures, for example).
+These also should be defined in .e files.